adeshjais/Connectify/README.md

-# DiscussHub
+# Connectify
-DiscussHub is a fully-featured social media web application, built with the MERN stack.
+Connectify is a fully-featured social media web application, built with the MERN stack.

 ## Features
 - Create, read, update and delete posts